davidwightman/JavaScript-Algorithms-and-Data-Structures-Masterclass/README.md

 InOrder - will give you all nodes in lowest to highest order

 PreOrder - you can recreate the list as you have the root first

+### Binary Heaps

+Heap is a tree.

+Very similar to a binary search tree, but with different rules.
+In a MaxBinaryHeap, parent nodes are always larger than child nodes.
+In a MinBinaryHeap, parent nodes are always smaller than child nodes.
+Each parent has at most to child nodes. the value of each parent node is always greater than its child nodes. a binary heap is as compact as possible.
+All the children of each node are as full as they can be and left children are filled out first

+#### Big O of Binary Heaps

+Insertion - O(log N)
+Removal - O(log N)
+Search - O(N)

+#### Priority Queue
+A data structure where each element has a priority.
+Elements with higher priorities are served before elements with lower priorities.